Arup3201/techlearn/database/sqlite/README.md

 2. Everytime we read a line from input stream using `getline`.
 This function will store the line into `*cmd` and also store the number of bytes it need `buffer_length`.
 The last argument is about stream we want to use for our input.
 This function returns a line which includes new line if included.
 So to get the right value we have to subtract 1 from the numbers of chars read from the input stream.
 3. The input could be `.exit` or something else.
 If it is `.exit` then we successfully exit the program otherwise we show an error message.

-## SQLite compiler and virtual machine

-The main part of the sqlite frontend is the compiler that converts the sql statement into the internal representation supported to do the database work.

-We will simplify the 2 parts - SQL Command Processor and Virtual Machine.
-SQL command processor has 3 main parts - tokenizer, parser and code generator.
-We will not use any complexity for the command processor.
-Our command processor for now will just understand "meta" commands and `insert` and `select` commands. "meta" commands are commands that are not considered part sql like `.exit`, `.tables` etc. Any command out of them will be unrecognized.

-We will break the command processor into 2 parts - one for meta commands and other for sql statements.

-"meta" commands are commands that are not considered part sql like `.exit`, `.tables` etc.

 For the sake of building sqlite we should also start creating an `sqlite.h` file that will contain all the declarations related to the sqlite structures, enum types and functions.
 Everytime we can include in any file where we want to use those types and functions.

 I am creating the following 3 files -